Healing Atonement

 Athanasius on the Holy Spirit, Conversion, and Sanctification, Part 2

-A long essay surveying Athanasius' framework and rhetoric for understanding the Holy Spirit's work (paper in progress)
+A long essay surveying Athanasius' framework and rhetoric for understanding the Holy Spirit's work (paper in progress).

 An essay arguing that Athanasius (or someone writing under his name and tradition) demonstrated a commitment to the “fallenness” camp, although he used Apollinaris’ terms.
-Here is the text of Athanasius of Alexandria, Contra Apollinarium.
+Here is the text of Athanasius of Alexandria, Contra Apollinarem.

 Discussions About Athanasius of Alexandria